 Sometimes the hacker is someone you know.
 It could be a “frenemy” who wants to access your information.
 If so, he or she might be able to guess your password if you use one that’s as obvious as your dog’s name or child’s name.
-Also, an insider may be able to access your account if the answers to your password recovery questions are known.
+Also, if you are not using a proven password management solution like Avatier, an insider may be able to access your account if the answers to your password recovery questions are known.

 If a hacker is unknown to you, a brute force attack is the most common strategy for cracking your password.
 In this method, a program systematically tries every password combination until it gains access.
 That is why the simpler your password is, the easier it is for someone to gain access.

 Paste this Image on Your Site!

 Simply copy and paste the code below and you can share this infographic on your site: